Economics and Finance

 The School of Economics and Finance is closely interconnected with leading professionals and organisations in the field of economics.
 A number of academics sit on a range of influential boards and commissions, including the Federal Treasury’s Housing Research Panel and the Commonwealth Grants Commission.

-Members of the department have conducted contract research or provided consulting services to associations such as the Australian Prudential Regulatory Authority, Chambers of Commerce and Industry (Western Australia), Commonwealth Grant Commission, Nokia Foundation, the WA Department of Treasury, and even consulting with the Commonwealth Treasury on housing taxes for the Australian Future Tax System Review (Henry Review).
+Members of the department have conducted contract research or provided consulting services to organisations such as the Australian Prudential Regulatory Authority, AusAID, Commonwealth Department of Foreign Affairs & Trade, Chambers of Commerce and Industry (Western Australia), Commonwealth Grants Commission, Nokia Foundation, the WA Department of Treasury, and even consulting with the Commonwealth Treasury on housing taxes for the Australian Future Tax System Review (Henry Review).

 As a student with the School of Economics and Finance, you’ll benefit from our close links with industry.
 Through our industry-connected approach to learning, our courses enjoy professional recognition by a number of industry bodies, including: